kaiachain/kaia-docs/docs/references/sdk/caver-js-1.4.1/api/caver.klay/account.md

 caver.klay.getAccount(address[, defaultBlock] [, callback])
 ```

 Returns the account information of a given address.
-There are two different account types in Klaytn: Externally Owned Account (EOA) and Smart Contract Account.
-See [Klaytn Accounts](../../../../../learn/accounts.md#klaytn-accounts).
+There are two different account types in Kaia: Externally Owned Account (EOA) and Smart Contract Account.
+See [Kaia Accounts](../../../../../learn/accounts.md#klaytn-accounts).

 **NOTE** getAccount returns the account that exists on the network, so even if a key pair is created, null is returned if the account matching the address does not exist on the actual blockchain network.